PaoloTurrini1212/fontTest/README.md

 *Warning:* the Unicode feature is experimental:
 - most fonts don't have a glyph for many Unicode characters;
 - the first lines can get messy as some characters represent control codes.

+#About this version

+Developed on Windows 10 with Eclipse IDE and JavaSE-14.